Simi Sasagi: Early years

 Sasagi started his career at the Knights playing with their S. G. Ball Cup team in 2018, before re-signing with the club on a contract until the end of 2020, with an option for a further two seasons after that.
 In 2019 and 2020, he trained with the first-grade squad as a development player, but only played two games for the Knights' Jersey Flegg Cup side in that time after being hampered by injury.
 He was named in the Junior Kiwis squad in September 2019.

 2021

 In 2021, Sasagi was promoted to the top 30 squad and spent his time playing with the NSW Cup side.
 He made his NRL debut for Newcastle against North Queensland in round 11 of the 2021 NRL season, playing in the s as Newcastle were defeated 20–36.

 2022

 Sasagi played 14 games for Newcastle in the 2022 NRL season which saw the club missing the finals finishing 14th on the table.

+2023

+In August, Sasagi signed a two-year contract with the Canberra Raiders starting in 2024, after gaining a release from the remainder of his Newcastle contract.

+2024

+Sasagi played ten matches for Canberra in the 2024 NRL season as the club finished 9th on the table.

+2025

+On 13 March, Sasagi signed a one year extension with Canberra.
+On 20 August, Canberra announced that Sasagi had penned another extension with the club until the end of 2028.

+Sasagi played 22 matches for Canberra in the 2025 NRL season as the club claimed the Minor Premiership.
+He played in both finals matches as Canberra went out in straight sets losing to both Brisbane and Cronulla.